 All of these work activities must be performed safely and in accordance with the applicable safety codes, standards and regulations.

-It's important that the employer involve communications about safety in all phases of the construction project.
-From the time the project is conceived until it is finished, safety must be a part of the process.
+It's important that the employer communicates about safety in all phases of the construction project.
+From the time the project is first conceived until it is finished, safety must be an important part of the development and planning process.

 In the pre-bid meeting, contract safety requirements should be discussed, including: